Dicklesworthstone/swiss_army_llama/README.md

 - `filename`: Name of the document file
 - `mimetype`: MIME type of the document file
 - `document_file_hash`: Hash of the file
+- `embedding_pooling_method`: The method used to pool the embeddings
 - `llm_model_name`: Model used to compute the embedding
+- `corpus_identifier_string`: An optional string identifier for grouping documents into a specific corpus
 - `file_data`: Binary data of the original file
+- `sentences`: The extracted sentences from the document
 - `document_embedding_results_json_compressed_binary`: The computed embedding results in JSON format compressed with Z-standard compression
+- `ip_address`: Client IP address
+- `request_time`: Timestamp of the request
+- `response_time`: Timestamp of the response
+- `total_time`: Total time taken to process the request
+- `embeddings`: Relationship with TextEmbedding
+- `document`: Relationship with Document

 ### Document Table

 - `id`: Primary Key
 - `llm_model_name`: Model name associated with the document
+- `corpus_identifier_string`: An optional string identifier for grouping documents into a specific corpus
 - `document_hash`: Computed Hash of the document
+- `document_embeddings`: Relationship with DocumentEmbedding

 ### AudioTranscript Table